Why to backup WD My Cloud to Google Drive?

 Best free third-party software for WD My Cloud cloud backup

 Here I’d like to recommend the best free backup software—AOMEI Backupper Standard to you.
-With the File Backup and File Sync features, you are able to backup NAS to Google Drive easily.
-The difference between File Backup and File Sync is that whether it will create an image file.
-There won’t be an image file if you use File Sync, so you can access the sync files without the restoring process.
+With the File Backup and Sync features, you are able to backup NAS to Google Drive easily.
+The difference between File Backup and Sync is that whether it will create an image file.
+There won’t be an image file if you use Sync, so you can access the synced files without the restoring process.

 All Windows PC operating systems like Windows 10/8.1/8/7/Vista/XP are supported.
 Learn how to use AOMEI Backupper for WD My Cloud cloud backup from the next part.

 How to backup WD My Cloud to Google Drive simply?